Out of the Storm (1920 film): Critical response

 Out of the Storm (1920) received generally negative feedback from the audience.
 As the fourth movie out of eleven adapted from a novel, original text’s author Gertrude Atherton is certainly no stranger to adaptations onto the big screen.
 The plot was praised for its ability to “hold one’s interest by reason of its melodramatic moments, which are punctuated by other scenes that lack reality”, but the largest disappointment was certainly the performance that lead actress Castleton failed to deliver.
 Critics from the Exhibitors Herald described Castleton’s acting as “unnatural and stilting”, and was the “most unnatural and unempathetic of the entire cast.”
 They further stated that she “plays it with too much restraint”.
 This left audiences unsatisfied, considering castleton having “a very good account of herself” in other films.
 One redeeming factor from critics were that the shipwreck scene was “one of the best shipwreck scenes” to be produced at that time.

+Preservation

+With no prints of Out of the Storm located in any film archives, it is considered a lost film.